 2. Cobra King F9 Speedback

-The Cobra is the driver to beat in 2020 is the best value for money driver as it is the least expensive, not cheap, 2020 premium driver.
+The Cobra is the driver to beat in 2020, it is the best value for money as it is the least expensive.

-Through the balance of colors and visuals to appeal to a bigger market than before.
+The balance of colors and visuals appeal to a bigger market than before.

 - Aerodynamic head